-In Fall 2017, Stirling participants will be participating in the exchange option.
+In Fall 2018, you will be going to Aberdeen as exchange students.
 On a tuition only exchange program, each participant pays the costs they would normally pay at their home school - so Eau Claire students pay UW-Eau Claire costs, and Scottish students cover tuition costs at their respective university, and they switch places.
 Students pay the host institution for their housing.

 No money is exchanged between the schools, and there is no direct monetary correlation between what you pay in Eau Claire and what you receive in Scotland.

 What is exchanged is not actual payment, but rather benefits.
-You should receive the same benefits a typical Stirling student receives, and the Scottish student receives the benefits a typical Eau Claire student receives.
+You should receive the same benefits a typical Scottish student receives, and the Scottish student receives the benefits a typical Eau Claire student receives.
 This type of arrangement allows students to participate in overseas programs at a cost similar to what they would pay to attend their home university.